Global Kato smoothing and Strichartz estimates for higher-order Schr\"odinger operators with rough decay potentials: Introduction

-In the case of $V\neq 0$, local smoothing estimates have been considered by Constantin and Saut \cite{Con-Saut2} for (higher-order) Schr\"odinger equations even under the general perturbations of the form $V(x,D)$, where they actually proved the following (both time and space) local smoothing estimates (see Corollary 2.4 of \cite{Con-Saut2}):
+In the case where \( V \neq 0 \), local smoothing estimates have been considered by Constantin and Saut \cite{Con-Saut2} for (higher-order) Schr\"odinger equations, even under general perturbations of the form \( V(x,D) \).
+In particular, they proved the following local-in-time and space smoothing estimate (see Corollary 2.4 of \cite{Con-Saut2}):